enso-org/enso/doc/haskell-style-guide.md

 ### Disallowed Extensions
-If a language extension hasn't been listed in the above sections, then it is considered to be disallowed throughout the Luna codebases.
+If a language extension hasn't been listed in the above sections, then it is considered to be disallowed throughout the Enso codebases.
 If you have a good reason to want to use one of these disallowed extensions, please talk to Ara or Wojciech to discuss its usage.